somnathrakshit/geograpy3/README.md

 [![GitHub closed issues](https://img.shields.io/github/issues-closed/somnathrakshit/geograpy3.svg)](https://github.com/somnathrakshit/geograpy3/issues/?q=is%3Aissue+is%3Aclosed)
 [![License](https://img.shields.io/github/license/somnathrakshit/geograpy3.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 geograpy3 is a fork of [geograpy2](https://github.com/Corollarium/geograpy2), which is itself a fork of [geograpy](https://github.com/ushahidi/geograpy) and inherits most of it, but solves several problems (such as support for utf8, places names with multiple words, confusion over homonyms etc).
 Also, geograpy3 is compatible with Python 3, unlike geograpy2.

+since geograpy3 0.0.2 cities,countries and regions are matched against a database derived from the corresponding wikidata entries

 What it is
 ==========

-geograpy extracts place names from a URL or text, and add context to those names -- for example distinguishing between a country, region or city.
+geograpy extracts place names from a URL or text, and adds context to those names -- for example distinguishing between a country, region or city.

+The extraction is a two step process.
+The first process is a Natural Language Processing task which analyzes a text for potential mentions of geographic locations.
+In the next step the words which represent such locations are looked up using the Locator.

+If you already know that your content has geographic information you might want to use the Locator interface directly.

 ## Examples/Tutorial
 * [see Examples/Tutorial Wiki](http://wiki.bitplan.com/index.php/Geograpy#Examples)